-We are committed to reaching the hardest to reach in Mexico — the 4.7 million people living in indigenous, rural and historically marginalized communities across 20 of the country’s 32 states.
-In 2020, we began piloting a new approach focused on partnership and advocacy that will bring entire municipalities to self-reliance.
+In 2020, we began piloting a new approach focused on partnership and advocacy that will bring entire municipalities of indigenous, rural and historically marginalized communities across the country to self-reliance.
 Our work focuses on five states — Chiapas, Oaxaca, San Luis Potosí, Estado de México and Yucatán.

 Over the next 10 years, we plan to have impact across all 20 states.
 Within this strategy our emphasis continues to be on self-reliance at the community level, measured by indicators that fall into seven distinct categories: leadership and governance, government cooperation, sustainable development, mindset shift, food security, women’s empowerment and revenue.